Benzoyl Peroxide for Acne and How Does it Work

 Getting the most from your treatment:

-• It is recommended to use a mild soap and lukewarm water to wash with.
+• It is recommended to use a mild soap and lukewarm water for washing.
 You cannot clean off all blackheads by cleaning or scrubbing.

 • If your skin becomes very dry, use a moisturizer (preferably a fragrance-free and water-based cream).